erkexzcx/funstream/README.md

+**Disclaimer 1 - features, command line options and playlist format is likelly going to change in the near future once more testing and feedback is received.
+This also means that I will not provide binaries for a while, since everything is a subject to change.**

 # funstream

 This app allows you to create your very own M3U playlist out of various bits - media files, M3U playlists, channels, streams.
 It also allows you to rename or exclude both groups and separate channels, override logos etc.